 Also, whenever a taxi driver insists that you should see some cool shops, kindly refuse.
 The reasons they tell you about this shops are that they are not on your route and that they are paid to bring clients there.

-Kidnapping Risk: LOW
+Kidnapping Risk in Morocco: LOW

 Morocco kidnapping rate is really low, compared to the same rate for more developed countries such as Belgium, Canada or France.
 However, the number of kidnappings has increased in recent years, which means you also need to consider this risk if you decide to go there.